Living in Istanbul

 Access to Campus

 There are free and paid shuttle services to and from campus for various destinations.
 Except for West Campus shuttles, all other shuttles operate on a paid basis.
 No cash exchange is allowed, you must obtain a refill card which you load money into and use it for shuttles’ tap card readers.
-See below instructions on how to do this.
+See below for instructions on how to do this.

 Free West Campus Shuttles schedule (only KU community with a valid ID): www.ogs.ku.edu.tr/west